skennedysocal/WoW_Hardcore/README.md

 The addon tracks a certain percentage of your addon uptime compared to total /played.
 If it is about seconds or minutes - no problem.
 If it is about hours - consider rerolling before level 20.
 After level 20, record the run as instructed by the error message.

 this can happen due to:
 - Disconnect or Game crash.
-Character remains in the online server while the locally stored addon is severed from tracking it.
+This happens due to WoW's WTF folder not updating due to the unexpected end of the game process.
 - the Game is killed with alt+f4 or otherwise WITHOUT logging out first (exit game IS NOT THE SAME as logout)
 - the character has been played on two or more computers.
 Refer to the Multi-pc workaround below